CalvetMarc/pcg32-prng/README.md

 - ✅ Based on the **PCG32** algorithm: simple, fast, and statistically sound
 - 🧠 Implemented in **C++**
 - 🧩 Python bindings using **`ctypes`**
+- 🌐 WebAssembly build for direct usage in JavaScript / Web projects
 - 📈 Visual distribution plots (`matplotlib`)
 - 📊 Full access to:
   - `uint32` values